vincentchu161/spell-vn-number/README.md

 - `negativeSign`: Negative sign (default: '-')
 - `pointSign`: Decimal point (default: '.')
 - `thousandSign`: Thousands separator (default: ',')
-- `keepTrailingZero`: Whether to keep trailing zeros in fractional part (default: false)
-- `keepLeadingPointZero`: Whether to keep leading zero before decimal point (default: true)
+- `keepOneZeroWhenAllZeros`: Controls how to handle redundant zeros (default: false); When the decimal part is all zeros, it will always remain a zero.
+  - When `true`: '000.000' -> '0.0' (spelled: không chấm không)
+  - When `false`: '000.000' -> '0.' (spelled: không)
 - `negativeText`: Text for negative numbers (default: 'âm')
 - `pointText`: Text for decimal point (default: 'chấm')
 - `oddText`: Text for odd numbers (default: 'lẻ')